atroutt/android-beginners-onehour/readme.md

-# Android Beginners
+# Android Beginners (in one hour!)

-This is the source for an Android development class taught in Philadelphia, PA with [Girl Develop It Philly](http://www.meetup.com/Girl-Develop-It-Philadelphia/).
-Slides and materials are hosted at [http://atroutt.github.io/android-beginners](http://atroutt.github.io/android-beginners).
+This is the source for an Android development class taught in Philadelphia, PA for the Women in Tech Summit.
+Slides and materials are hosted at [https://github.com/atroutt/android-beginners-onehour](https://github.com/atroutt/android-beginners-onehour).

 If you are looking for online classes or resources for learning similar material, check out these:
 * [Google's Android Training](https://developer.android.com/training/index.html) specifically, [Building your First App](https://developer.android.com/training/basics/firstapp/index.html) (free)